Tramadol Review: The Best Opioid for Pain?

 Oxycodone is another commonly-prescribed pain medication, so patients are often curious about which treatment is more effective.

-While individual results will vary, a clinical trial from 1999 directly compared the efficacy of the two drugs.
 Patients received one of the two drugs after completing facial surgery, and the pain relief effects were compared.

 Oxycodone was found to be the more effective treatment, because pain relief was similar between both drugs but oxycodone caused significantly less nausea than tramadol (28% vs. 44%).

-Based on the available research we will conclude that the two drugs are very similar, and that there’s not enough information to suggest one over the other on a general basis.
 We recommend that patients speak with their doctor about whether tramadol or oxycodone is a better option for them, because genetics and current medications may make one drug more favorable.

-Tramadol FDA Restriction
+FDA Restriction on Tramadol

 In 2017, the FDA issued a notice that tramadol was restricted for use in children and adolescents.

-The drug’s label now must carry a warning that the drug should not be used for pain in children under 12 years old.
 The FDA also warns that tramadol should not be used for pain in children under 18 years old who have undergone tonsil or adenoid surgery.

-The notice also recommends that women avoid breastfeeding while taking tramadol because the drug can be absorbed by the infant from breastmilk, and may cause serious adverse effects, as a baby’s body cannot process opioid medication as efficiently as an adult can.
+The notice further recommends that women avoid breastfeeding while taking tramadol because the drug can be absorbed by the infant from breastmilk, and may cause serious adverse effects, as a baby’s body cannot process opioid medication as efficiently as an adult can.

 How Does Tramadol Work?

-Tramadol is an opioid, which is one of the most well-studied medication classes for pain relief.
-According to StatPearls, which is one of the largest free medical databases in the U.S., tramadol binds to opioid receptors in the central nervous system and reduces messages to the brain indicating that the body is in pain.
+Tramadol binds to opioid receptors in the central nervous system and reduces messages to the brain indicating that the body is in pain, according to StatPearls.

 A more in-depth medical review of tramadol published in the CNS Drugs journal explains that the drug is different from other opioids due to a variety of effects it has on biochemical processes in the body, including its ability to suppress nerve conduction and block voltage-gated sodium ion channels, which contribute to pain.